Munich to Vienna by train Munich to Vienna by train

 2nd Class Tickets

-Second class seats are arranged in a 2+2 layout and come with perks like free WiFi, power outlets, and seating options for individuals or groups with tables.
+In Economy Class, passengers can enjoy comfortable seats with folding tables, footrests, free newspapers, and enjoy free WiFi during their journey.
+Second class seats are arranged in a 2+2 layout and come with perks like power outlets and seating options for individuals or groups with tables.
 Booking early can save you money, while last-minute tickets tend to cost more.
 Passengers can also enjoy access to the restaurant car and a refreshment trolley service during their journey.

 1st Class Tickets